aminejafur/corona-shield/README.md

 ### A Corona Tracking Mobile Application.

-Corona Shield is an open sourced Corona Tracking Mobile Application with Back-end made by <a href="https://github.com/aminejafur" target="_blank">Amine Jafur</a> using <a href="https://flutter.dev" target="_blank">Flutter</a>, <a href="https://www.php.net" target="_blank">PHP</a>, <a href="https://developer.mozilla.org/fr/docs/Web/JavaScript" target="_blank">JS</a>.
+Corona Shield is an open sourced Corona Tracking Mobile Application with Back-end made by <a href="https://github.com/aminejafur" target="_blank">Amine Jafur</a> with :heart: using <a href="https://flutter.dev" target="_blank">Flutter</a>, <a href="https://www.php.net" target="_blank">PHP</a>, <a href="https://developer.mozilla.org/fr/docs/Web/JavaScript" target="_blank">JS</a>.

-After watching <a href="https://www.youtube.com/watch?v=xTQoi30OiIc" target="_blank">Najib El Mokhtari's video</a> about the government application project for COVID-19 tracking.
-And, since I had built a similar bluetooth tracking application for the open-ended Hackathon 2015 by Screendy hosted in Casablanca, I decided to rebuilt the Application by my own from scratch and this is what I came up with.
+After watching <a href="https://www.youtube.com/watch?v=xTQoi30OiIc" target="_blank">Najib El Mokhtari's video</a> about the governments application project for COVID-19 tracking.
+And, since I had built a similar bluetooth tracking application for the open-ended Hackathon 2015 by Screendy hosted @Casablanca, I decided to rebuilt the Application from scratch and this is what I came up with.

 Feel free to open pull requests and play around!